truezoneio/menumix-landing/content/hakkimizda.md

 Annex 2 – PAYMENT TERMS
 2.1.
 General
-In accordance with the selected Pricing Plan and applicable Specification, the Customer is required to pay the Service Provider for Subscription Fees (“Fees”) as per the invoices issued by the Service Provider.
+In accordance with the selected Pricing Plan and applicable Specification, the Customer is required to pay the Service Provider for Subscription Fees ("Fees") as per the invoices issued by the Service Provider.
 Multiple invoices may be generated, either concurrently or at different intervals, for the same reporting period, depending on the exact Fees due for that period.
 It is explicitly agreed that all Fees are non-refundable.The Service Provider reserves the right to suspend or restrict the Customer’s access to the Services and/or the System until all outstanding payments under these Terms and Conditions are fully settled.

 2.2.
 Subscription Fees
 Subscription Fees are charged for the provision of designated Services on a recurring basis (once per reporting period) and must be paid unconditionally.
 To avoid any doubt, Subscription Fees remain payable regardless of whether the Customer utilizes the associated Services.
 The Service Provider may issue a separate invoice for the Subscription Fees due in each reporting period.